 The surgical procedures included in a mummy makeover will depend on what you want to achieve.
 Typically, the procedures included are:

-- breast lift—often combined with breast implants
+- breast lift surgery — with or without breast implants

 - tummy tuck

-Some women even choose to combine surgical procedures with a series of non-surgical cosmetic treatments to achieve their desired outcome.
+Some women even choose to combine surgical procedures with a series of non-surgical cosmetic treatments to achieve their desired makeover outcome.

 The ideal candidate for a mummy makeover is someone who is at a healthy weight and has completed their family.